 - Assign a reward for achieving each milestone.
 You know best what kind of reward would motivate you, and it doesn’t have to cost a lot of money.
 It could be as simple as going on a hike you’ve been wanting, watching a few episodes of the latest binge-worthy show, or treating yourself to an at-home spa day, complete with a bubble bath and self-manicure.

 Try new approaches to networking

-A New Year calls for some new ideas.
-If your search has revolved around a small set of personal connections, consider expanding your network through volunteering or joining a professional association.
-Or 2018 could be the year your digital networking game reaches new heights.
+A new year calls for new ideas.
+If your search has revolved around a small set of personal connections, consider expanding your network through virtual volunteering or joining a professional association.
+Or 2022 could be the year your digital networking game reaches new heights.

 Not completely comfortable with the idea of networking?
-Consider making 2018 your year to face your networking fears.
-If going to networking events is freaking you out, start off with a networking email or two using one of our templates.
+Consider making this your year to face your networking fears.
+If networking events is freak you out, start off with a networking email or two using one of our templates.